Wamboin Rural Fire Brigade

 • Notify all of your neighbours (front, sides and rear)

-• Notify the Nsw Rural Fire Service using the online notification service at www.rfs.nsw.gov.au/notify
+• Notify the NSW Rural Fire Service using the online notification service at www.rfs.nsw.gov.au/notify

 You can scan and use this QR code to access the notification service: